 They are going to help you to build your own lightsaber customizing it with these various parts which will prepare you for your very own journey to the farthest known places in the galaxy!

-There are a few things to keep in mind though while making your reservations:
+Here are a few things to keep in mind while making your reservations for Savi’s Workshop in Disneyland, and Disney World:

 - A valid, accepted credit card number is required at the time of booking.
 All payment must be made at time of booking.